 A new IR Device named IR Display will be added to the tree.
 The default code set is set to NONE since we are importing codes.
 We do not want any code blanks to populate, as imported IR code files will create their own codes.

 4. Right-click IR Display and select Import From File...
-The Windows File Open window opens into the IR Library folder in g!Tools.
+The Windows File Open window opens.

-5. Navigate to C:\Homelogic\Training Files and select Discretes TV.IRF:
+5. Navigate to C:\Homelogic\Training Files and select IR Display.IRF: